LucasDelfino92/morrowindsharp/setup.md

 - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
 - Turn the **Real-time Shadows** slider all the way to the left, disabling them.
 Morrowind's shadows are buggy, ugly, and are not worth the performance hit.

+# Now that's next?

-With that out of the way, you have two options:
+Now that you've reached the end of Morrowind++ Part 1, you have two options:

 - You click **New** - the guide ends, you wake up in the prison ship and play Morrowind however you want to play it.
 - You click **Exit** - you stay in the guide, and I show you how deep the rabbit-hole goes.